HappyMelly/teller/README.md

 2. Run the application
     * `cd teller`
     * `TWITTER_KEY=[your app consumer key] TWITTER_SECRET=[your app consumer secret] play run`
-3. Open the application in a web browser and set up database
+3. Open the application in a web browser and run Evolutions to populate the database
     * open [http://localhost:9000](http://localhost:9000)
+    * on the _Database 'default' needs evolution!_ page, click _Apply this script now!_
-4. Update database (it's required to give you an access by your twitter account)
+4. Update database (required to give you access by your Twitter account)
     * `update PERSON set TWITTER_HANDLE="[your twitter id]" where TWITTER_HANDLE="happy_melly";`
     * `insert into USER_ACCOUNT (PERSON_ID, TWITTER_HANDLE, ROLE) select ID, TWITTER_HANDLE, 'admin' from PERSON where lower(TWITTER_HANDLE) = '[your twitter id]';`
 5. Time to log in, pal!